CasaPound: Ideology

 One feature of this movement, according to sociologist Emanuele Toscano, is to present a different interpretation of fascism aimed at overcoming the dichotomy of right-left.
 The political position of CasaPound is based on the fascist Third Position, defined as "extreme-upper-centre" by the movement itself.

-The name, inspired by the poet Ezra Pound, refers to his Cantos against usury, criticisms of the economic positions of both capitalism and Marxism, and his membership of the Italian Social Republic.
-It also gives particular attention to the Manifesto of Verona, the Labour Charter of 1927 and social legislation of fascism.
+The name, inspired by the poet Ezra Pound, refers to his Cantos against usury, criticisms of the economic positions of both capitalism and Marxism and his cooperation with the Italian Social Republic.
+It also gives particular attention to the Manifesto of Verona, the Labour Charter of 1927 and the social legislation of fascism.
 There has been collaboration with the identitarian movement which propagates a white, Christian Europe.
 The movement also praises the legacy of far-left figures, like Che Guevara and Hugo Chávez.

-On social and domestic issues, CasaPound has a strong anti-immigration stance, but lack of homogeneity on other themes.
-In January 2016, many members of the movement participated in the Family Day, supporting the traditional family idea.
-In 2017, the establishment of CasaPound expressed support to the same-sex civil unions, advance directive and improvement of the welfare state.
+On social and domestic issues, CasaPound has a strong anti-immigration stance, but lacks homogeneity on other themes.
+In January 2016, many members of the movement participated in Family Day, supporting the traditional family idea.
+In 2017, the establishment of CasaPound expressed support for same-sex civil unions, advance directives and improvement of the welfare state.
 The party supports abortion rights.
 Some activists of the movement expressed antisemitic and xenophobic rhetoric online, but CasaPound both refuses and expels members who support these ideas.

 On foreign policy, CasaPound is critical of the European Union, instead supporting a communitarian-nationalist Europe.
 The Movement was originally both anti-American and anti-Zionist, and started a cooperation with the Lebanese anti-imperialist, anti-Zionist, Shia Islamist party Hezbollah in 2015.
-However, Di Stefano later said, "we do not have problems with Israel".
-In 2018, Di Stefano defended Israeli Prime Minister Benjamin Netanyahu's policies regarding repatriation of illegal immigrants to Africa as "undoubtedly excellent", and criticised humanitarian organisations and the United Nations for intervening to prevent them.
-Di Stefano has expressed support for U.S. President Donald Trump, but requested that he close U.S. military bases in Italy.
+However, Di Stefano later said, "We do not have problems with Israel".
+In 2018, Di Stefano defended Israeli prime minister Benjamin Netanyahu's policies regarding the repatriation of illegal immigrants to Africa as "undoubtedly excellent", and criticised humanitarian organisations and the United Nations for intervening to prevent them.
+After the end of Di Stefano's leadership of CasaPound, it reverted to a strongly pro-Palestine stance in the Israeli-Palestinian conflict.

+Di Stefano has expressed support for U.S. president Donald Trump but requested that he close U.S. military bases in Italy.

+Although leader Di Stefano has maintained outspoken support for Russian president Vladimir Putin, CasaPound has always taken a pro-Ukraine stance, being closely linked with the nationalist organization Right Sector, with members fighting among the ranks of the Azov Battalion and Misanthropic Division.
+This positions the organization as opposed to its neo-fascist rival New Force, which although a former Italian ally of the Ukrainian party Svoboda, it has, since 2014, taken a pro-Russian stance in the conflict and sent fighters to Donbas.
+According to the Italian edition of the HuffPost, members of CasaPound went to fight in Ukraine, among them Francesco Saverio Fontana, who enlisted in the Azov Battalion.